Baháʼí Faith in South Carolina: Louis George Gregory

 Louis George Gregory was the first person from South Carolina to join the Baháʼí Faith.
 He was born on June 6, 1874, in Charleston, South Carolina, to African-American parents liberated during the Civil War including his birth father that died when Gregory was very young - Ebenezer (E. F.) George, who died before 1880.
-In 1881 his mother married George Gregory.
+In 1881, his mother married George Gregory.
 During his elementary schooling, Gregory attended the first public school that was open to both African Americans and Whites in Charleston and then the Avery Institute, the leading school for Americans of African descent in Charleston, and gave the graduation speech entitled, "Thou Shalt Not Live For Thyself Alone."
 Gregory attended Fisk University, Howard University, and was admitted to the bar in Washington, D.C., in 1902.
-In 1906 Gregory started to work in the United States Department of the Treasury, and continued to rise in society in various forms of service to the community and the profession.
+In 1906, Gregory started to work in the United States Department of the Treasury, and continued to rise in society in various forms of service to the community and the profession.
 Meanwhile, Gregory was visible in the newspapers over racist incidents.

-While at the Treasury Department Gregory heard of the Baháʼí Faith and attended a lecture by Lua Getsinger, a leading Baháʼí, in 1907.
-In that meeting he met Pauline Hannen, raised in Wilmington North Carolina, and her husband and they invited him to many other meetings.
+While at the Treasury Department, Gregory heard of the Baháʼí Faith and attended a lecture by Lua Getsinger, a leading Baháʼí, in 1907.
+In that meeting, he met Pauline Hannen, raised in Wilmington, North Carolina, and her husband, and they invited him to many other meetings.
 Gregory was much affected by the behavior of the Hannens and the religion after having become disillusioned with Christianity.

-Unbeknown to Gregory, the next known newspaper article mentioning the early days of the religion in South Carolina was in 1909 when The Manning Times printed a somewhat inaccurate article on the Báb.
+Unbeknownst to Gregory, the next known newspaper article mentioning the early days of the religion in South Carolina was in 1909, when The Manning Times printed a somewhat inaccurate article on the Báb.
 1909 was also a year of changes for Gregory - he joined the Baháʼí Faith, received a personal letter from ʻAbdu'l-Bahá, then head of the religion, was elected president of the Bethel Literary and Historical Society, left the Treasury Department and established his practice in Washington, D.C.

 On July 23, 1909, Gregory wrote to the Hannens that he was an adherent of the Baháʼí Faith:

 It comes to me that I have never taken occasion to thank you specifically for all your kindness and patience, which finally culminated in my acceptance of the great truths of the Baháʼí Revelation.
 It has given me an entirely new conception of Christianity and of all religion, and with it my whole nature seems changed for the better...It is a sane and practical religion, which meets all the varying needs of life, and I hope I shall ever regard it as a priceless possession.